All Episodes

 Well, yeah, just to be sure.

-Sure, for the benefit of your audience into set terms, the non-aggression principle is the foundational ethical principle behind libertarianism based on self-ownership.
+The non-aggression principle is the foundational ethical principle behind libertarianism based on self-ownership.

 That as a divine independent human consciousness, it is an observation of reality that you own yourself, and that should be respected relationships that should therefore be free of aggression, force, fraud, or coercion, anything that violates that self-ownership.

-You the non-aggression principle was you tell me yours.
+The non-aggression principle was you tell me yours.

-On you know, debating, you know, how many libertarian angels would dance on the head of a pin.
+I mean, I don't want to sidebar too much on debating how many libertarian angels would dance on the head of a pin.

 But do you subscribe to some sort of universal ethics that's like inherent to the human condition?

-I'm a I'm a Lockean.
+I'm a Lockean.

-I second treaties of government, that's where I am philosophically right now.
+That's where I am philosophically right now.

 I would say I'm a Lockean too.

-Libertarianism is a very specific idea of ethics applied to politics, at least yes, as I define it in self-ownership.
+Libertarianism is a very specific idea of ethics applied to politics, at least as I define it in self-ownership.

-And if freedom is the ability to exercise your will, your rights, a state in which your rights are respected, that would mean a state of of ethics, right?
+And if freedom is the ability to exercise your will, your rights, a state in which your rights are respected, that would mean a state of ethics, right?

-Where you know ethics are are practiced, right?
+Where you know, ethics are practiced, right?

-But here so here's here's my point to Chase to bring it back to to veganism is that uh if if you believe in some sort of oh, by the way, let me let me say what I mean by I'm I'm a Lockean too.
+But here, so here's my point to Chase to bring it back to veganism: is that if you believe in some sort of, oh, by the way, let me say what I mean by I'm a Lockean too, if this is what you mean, is that you can mix your, well, I don't know.

-But what's your answer to that?
+What's your answer to that?

 Well, the Lockean answer would be the soul, right?